The Tissue Bank consists of four centres:

-We aim to approve applications for tissue six weeks from the submission date.
+We aim to approve applications for tissue four weeks from the submission date.
 Please see our Tissue Access Policy in the resources section for further details.

 We aim to dispatch materials four weeks after application approval and the signing of the Material Transfer Agreement.
 Bespoke material, for example a custom TMA, may take longer to produce.

 Staff in the Tissue Bank Team at Breast Cancer Now will see any application for samples that is submitted.
 These details will be kept confidential.
 Tissue Bank centre staff will be given information as needed and only to process the request.
 If any details of your application are particularly sensitive please advise us accordingly.

 The Access Committee members see each application for the samples from the Tissue Bank for approval before samples are approved for release.
 The nature of their role means that they will need to see full details of any proposed experimental methods and any raw data for the proposed project.
 The members of these committees are independent of the charity, but sign a confidentiality agreement which prevents them from disclosing any information they learn about in their role reviewing applications.

 We are open to applications from all researchers in the UK and Ireland based in academic institutions.
 We are now taking applications from international scientists.

 The Material Transfer Agreement (MTA) is a legal agreement between the applicant and the Breast Cancer Now Tissue Bank that stipulates the conditions upon which we supply the tissue to the applicant.
 The MTA will be sent to you at the start of the application process.
 Your legal or contracts team will need to agree and sign the MTA before tissue can be dispatched.